-- Improve the dialogue between policymakers and evidence providers.
+• Improve the dialogue between policymakers and evidence providers.
 To maintain and sustain this balance, deliberate efforts must be made to ensure that there is constant dialogue between the data providers and data users.
 This is strategic because, at the end of the day, policy-makers know what evidence they need, why they need it, and when they need it.
 Statisticians, evaluators and researchers know how to provide that evidence.
+(Segone, 2008)

-(Segone,2008) - Making evidence "usable" for the policy-making community.
+- Making evidence "usable" for the policy-making community.
 Getting the policy makers to own the evidence needed for effective implementation of policies is critical.
 Evidence should not be the property of the data gatherers.
-The evidence supplied must be reliable, trustworthy, well disseminated with wide access for various users and interest groups.
-A key issue is how to communicate findings to those who need to know. - Provide incentives to use evidence.
+The evidence supplied must be reliable, trustworthy, disaggregated to represent the situation of vulnerable groups, well disseminated in user-friendly and accessible formats with wide access for various users and interest groups.
+A key issue is how to communicate findings to those who need to know. - Building and supporting the national and local capacity to gather and analyse data.
+This promotes local and national ownership of the evidence and enhances political buy in from policymakers.
+The source of data matters to policymakers. - Provide incentives to use evidence.
 A key ingredient of ensuring that policy makers are using the evidence is to create an incentive structure that will increase uptake of evidence.
 This comprise different strategies (see more on carrots, sticks and sermons in section 3), all hinging around the notion of promoting good performance based on demonstrable (evidence based) results.
+Partnerships with civil society representatives of different stakeholder groups may increase the quality of the data collected and the likelihood of evidence being used by decision-makers, as civil society organisations can share the evidence through their networks and are often effective at lobbying for change.
+They may also act as gatekeepers to ensuring that the rights of vulnerable groups - such as women and girls and people with disability - are included.